ruidai-usf/EnergyStorageSharing/README.md

 The excel file reports information of 263 papers related to energy storage sharing.
 The authors' name, title, publisher, published year, and DOI of these papers are presented in this file.

-Please apply the literature list with the review paper.
+Please apply the literature list as an appendix for the review paper.